-- 1. A faculty mentor is assigned to each cohort to serve as the student advocate, liaison among students, faculty, and University offices. - 2.
+- 1. An advisor is assigned to each cohort to serve as the student advocate, liaison among students, faculty, and University offices. - 2.
 Only qualified, admitted students enrolled in cohort programs will follow the standard cohort sequence of courses.
-No transfer or substitutions are allowed. - a.
-Executive Management BBA-two courses per session, for six sessions (12 classes) - b.
-Business Leadership - c.
-Health Care Management (12 classes) - d.
-Human Resource Management (12 classes) - e.
-BBA major-eight courses in five sessions (five major and three project courses)

-- 3. Students who experience personal or academic difficulty (failed course, etc.) while they are a member of the cohort will notify his or her advisor and mentor.
+No transfer or substitutions are allowed. - 3.
+Students who experience personal or academic difficulty (failed course, etc.) while they are a member of the cohort will notify his or her advisor.
 A revised academic plan and timeline to complete degree requirements will be collaboratively developed with the student, academic advisor, and faculty mentor. - 4.
 To enter a cohort program, students must meet entrance requirements, and have completed prerequisite courses, as well as elective credit requirements.
 If the elective credits are not completed prior to entering a cohort, an academic plan will establish how the student may consecutively fulfill this requirement through one of the prior learning options prior to the final semester of enrollment.
 Registration to the semester may be delayed pending completion of all elective credit requirements. - 5.
 Cohort capacity is guided by the following minimum and maximums: - a.
-BBA degree completion programs (minimum of 12 students and maximum of 20-25 students) - b.
-BBA major (maximum of 15 students)
+BBA degree completion programs (minimum of 12 students and maximum of 20-25 students)